asleepinglion/ouro-sanitize/readme.md

-#SuperJS Sanitize
+#Ouro Sanitize

-> **Disclaimer:** SuperJS is under heavy development at the moment, and breaking changes are likely.
+> **Disclaimer:** Ouro is under heavy development at the moment, and breaking changes are likely.